Issa-WebDev/myGitDoc/README.md

 git add *.txt
 git add .
 git add --all
+# list of all file in staging area
+ls-files

 # To record
 git commit
+git commit -m "my first commit"
+# To add all modified file
-git commit -m "my first commit" git commit -am "stage and commit at the same time"
+git commit -am "stage and commit at the same time"
 ```